cschreib/lxgui/README.md

 // Resources are cleared up automatically on destruction
 ```

-With these few lines of code, you can create as many "interface addons" in XML and Lua as you wish.
+With these few lines of code, you can create as many "interface addons" with layout and script files as you wish.
 Let's consider a very simple example: we want to create an FPS counter at the bottom right corner of the screen.

 ## Creating a GUI addon in XML and Lua